tlienart/Franklin.jl/README.md

 Go to [Franklin's main website](https://franklinjl.org).

-Some examples of websites using Franklin
+Some examples of websites using Franklin (_if you're using Franklin with a public repo, consider adding the "franklin" tag to the repo to help others find examples, thanks!_)

 * Franklin's own website is written in Franklin, [source](https://github.com/tlienart/franklindocs)
 * The [Julia website](https://julialang.org), including the blog, are deployed in Franklin.